gamma-opt/oip-notes/course/part2/6-heuristics-1.md

 For example, one can allow non-improving steps to be accepted after perturbations, which may help escape from the local optima neighborhoods.
 A more general strategy is random restarts where an algorithm may be run again with a different initialisation (or a different seed if randomness is involved) and ultimately selecting the best result out of all the runs.

+% Todo talk about the concept of a neighbor solution somewhere in here

 ## A selection of methods

 In this section we present two methods that don't yield exact results, but are widely used in the optimisation practice.